Consent to Collection and Storage of Biometric Data.

 In order to use the Services, such as at a point of sale, you will use an input device or terminal designed to collect your Biometric Data, which will then be encrypted and sent to Keyo and compared with the Biometric Data you provided when you enrolled and signed up for your Keyo account.
 If it is a match, your transaction will be approved and your account will be charged for the purchase you are making.

 In order to deliver the Services to you, Keyo stores and uses your Biometric Data as long as you have an active account with Keyo.
-Your account is considered “active” as long as you have made at least one purchase using Keyo within the last year (unless you specifically request that we close your account sooner).
-You may request that we delete your Biometric Data by notifying us at [email protected]
+Your account is considered “active” as long as you have used the Services within the last year (unless you specifically request that we close your account sooner).
+You may request that we delete your Biometric Data by notifying us at email@example.com.
+We reserve the right to maintain certain, limited non-biometric Personal Data that you provide for a period of up to five (5) years for purposes of maintaining legally required records for your various consents and authorizations.

-After you close your account (or your account automatically closes, as described above), Keyo will keep your Biometric Data on file for up to one year, for reasons including fraud prevention.
+After you close your account (or your account automatically closes, as described above), Keyo will keep your Biometric Data on file for a reasonable time of up to one year, for reasons including fraud prevention.
 Keyo will permanently destroy your Biometric Data on or before the one-year anniversary of the date that you cancel your account (or the one-year anniversary after the date that you last used your Keyo account).
 After your account is closed, you will need to re-enroll and provide your Biometric Data to Keyo again before you can use the Services.